Multi-sided Matching for the Association of Space-Air-Ground Integrated Systems: Introduction

 One algorithm that serves our purpose of having a decentralized mechanism for resource allocation is the Blind Matching Algorithm (BLMA) in~\cite{hamza2017blma}.
 The authors propose a randomized matching algorithm characterized by probabilistic activation of agents in a two-sided market.
 Agents have aspiration levels, utilities they currently have or have accrued in the past, that tell them whether a match with another active agent from the other side of the market is better than their current state.
 This is the only information the agents use to make their decisions.
 Despite this knowledge limitation, the algorithm is shown to reach an equilibrium.
-We use the idea of these blind and random encounters between agents of adjacent layers to associate the agents from different sides of the market.
+We use the idea of these blind and random encounters between agents of adjacent layers to associate the agents of the multi-layered SAGIN.

-There are two important solution concepts in matching theory defining equilibrium.
-Pairwise stability guarantees that two agents cannot form a blocking pair to a matching.
-Whereas, the core defines the set of feasible payoff vectors which cannot be improved upon by any coalition of players \cite{shapley1971assignment}.
-The two concepts coincide for a number of matching markets.

-While \cite{hamza2017blma} presents an algorithm to reach a pairwise stable state, equally core-stable, for one-to-one matching markets, extension to the multi-sided case is generally difficult as the core may be empty.
-However, works like \cite{atay2017essays} suggest that carefully designing the value generated by a tuple of agents can guarantee non-emptiness of the core.
+There are two important solution concepts in matching theory that define equilibrium. \textit{Pairwise stability} ensures that two agents cannot form a blocking pair to a matching.
+On the other hand, the \textit{core} defines the set of feasible payoff vectors that cannot be improved upon by any coalition of players \cite{shapley1971assignment}.
+These two concepts align in several matching markets.
+Although \cite{hamza2017blma} presents an algorithm to achieve a pairwise stable state that is also core-stable for one-to-one matching markets, extending this to the multi-sided case is generally challenging, as the core may be empty.
+Nonetheless, works like \cite{atay2017essays} suggest that meticulously designing the value generated by a tuple of agents can ensure the non-emptiness of the core.

-Hence, we formulate the SAGINs association problem as a multi-sided many-to-one matching market.
-We design the value generated by a coalition of users in the game so as to guarantee non-emptiness of the core.
-We then propose a blind and a randomized matching algorithm to form groups of agents from the different communication platforms so that the overall utility of the network, the combined rate, is maximized.
+In this context, we formulate the SAGINs association problem as a multi-sided many-to-one matching market.
+We design the value generated by a coalition of users in the game to guarantee the non-emptiness of the core.
+Subsequently, we propose a blind and randomized matching algorithm to form groups of agents from different layers, maximizing the overall utility of the network represented by the end-to-end rate.